Kreuztal: "Ewiger Fuhrmann" wind generator

 The "Ewiger Fuhrmann" – Everlasting Wagoner – is at 150 m one of the world's tallest wind generators, and indeed was the tallest when it was built.
 The rotor is about 66 m wide.
 The tower itself is a steel lattice and weighs roughly 145 t.
 The power house alone weighs 63 t all together.
 Yearly, it generates about 3 gWh.

 Kaiser Wilhelm Gallery

 In the heart of the town is the former entry area to the Kaiser Wilhelm Gallery (an underground gallery) with its Stollenhaus ("Gallery House"), which now houses the town administration's office for schools, kindergartens and sport.

 Gasthof Hambloch

 The Hamblock Inn lies in the constituent community of Krombach and can look back on 500 years of tradition.
 Even today, the hitching posts bear witness to the long-distance trade of yore from Frankfurt to Soest and from Wipperfürth to the Netherlands.

 Sport

-Kreuztal distinguishes itself with its particularly well developed sporting club life.
+Kreuztal has a well developed sporting club life.
 Almost every kind of sport is offered by the many clubs: